 For ecommerce, this phase deals with the designs of the product page, shopping cart, and checkout process — all of which have high incidents of cart abandonment.
 Because it’s so volatile, this is perhaps the most technical phase, dealing with minutiae like the placement, color and, wording of call-to-action buttons.

 … getting people to write reviews and start them on the sales funnel anew.

 For online sellers, your work isn’t over just because you made a sale.
 More the realm of ecommerce than brick-and-mortar stores, the post-sale phase has its own array of goals and best practices to secure more purchases in the future.

 The post-sale phase is often about eliciting feedback like reviews, improving customer satisfaction, dealing with returns, and putting out any fires early.
 This is the most personal of all phases, and includes direct communication like emails, texts, or even phone calls.

 Conclusion: More Specific and Actionable Tips to Come

 This article is just our introduction to the topic of the sales funnel, for those who want a bigger frame of reference before moving on to more advanced techniques.
-In the following weeks, we’ll release a series of articles on specific, directly applicable tips on how to improve conversions at each stage.
-In each step of the series, we review what the customer is thinking, what your ecommerce goals are, and how to attain them for each of the five stages.
-Keep checking back for more updates!
+We’ve release a series of articles on specific, directly applicable tips on how to improve conversions at each stage.
+In each step of the series, we review what the customer is thinking, what your ecommerce goals are, and how to attain them for each of the five stages: